 New Mammal Species

-One of the primary goals of field research is to document new species occurrences: discovering a new species or finding remains of a species where none had been found before.
+One of the primary goals of field research is to document new species occurrences: a species new to science or remains of a species where they haven’t been found before.
 Most people think that naming a new species is the ultimate paleontological prize.
 Although finding and naming new species is an exciting and important part of being a field paleontologist, integrating new species into the “big picture” is actually of greater scientific value.

 I am often asked whether the discoverer of a new species gets to name it.
 The short answer is “yes,” though there are a few caveats.
 First, to name a species, you have to do more than just discover it.
 You have to describe it.
-In other words, you need to write and publish a formal description of the animal in an academic journal or similar medium that follows all the rules set by the International Code for Zoological Nomenclature for how a new species must be named.
+In other words, you need to write and publish a formal description of the animal in an academic journal or similar medium that follows all the rules set by the International Commission for Zoological Nomenclature for how a new species must be named.
 If you do that then yes, you get to name the species whatever you want.
 However, it is bad form to name it after yourself, even if you discovered it.
 If someone else discovered the specimen, it is perfectly fine to name it after him or her.
 It is also common to name a species for where it was found, the geologic formation in which it was collected, or some distinctive feature of its anatomy.
-There are no rules about the derivation of a name – a new species can be named for a song or cartoonist or whatever you want – but you have to Latinize it, which usually means giving it a particular types of ending.
+There are no rules about the derivation of a name – a new species can be named for a song or cartoonist or whatever you want.
 If there are several authors on a paper describing a new animal, then everyone much reach a consensus on what the new name should be.
 But within those bounds, there are no limits on what a species can be named.

 Altitypotherium chucalensis Croft, Flynn, and Wyss, 2004 Classification: Notoungulata: Typotheria: Mesotheriidae Type Locality: Chucal Fauna, northern Chile Age: 19-17.5 million years old; Santacrucian SALMA Etymology: The genus is named after the Altiplano, where the Chucal Fauna is located; “typotherium” is a common suffix for mesotheriid genera.
 The species is named after Chucal. |